joeriks/ViewRendererTs/readme.md

 	}

+Next step is to render the view to an element.
+I do that in my application module:

+    // setup masterview to use body as container masterModule.masterViewRenderer.$el = $("body");
+    masterModule.masterViewRenderer.render();

+Note that the class instantiations take place inside the modules, and in the main module (app.ts) I just tell my existing views where they are going to be rendered.
+That is of course a matter of preference.

 The personModule has a view and a model and also adds a controller (controllerbindings), to handle some user interaction:

     var personControllerBindings = (model: PersonModel, viewRenderer:ViewRenderer) => {